sdat2/sdat2.github.io/index.md

 ### Summary

-I am a postgraduate student at the University of Cambridge (on an MRes+PhD program @ai4er-cdt).
+I am a PhD student at the University of Cambridge at the Department of Applied Mathematics and Theoretical Physics.
+I am funded through @ai4er-cdt MRes+PhD program.

 My main interests are:

  - climate physics,
  - extreme value theory (EVT),
  - and machine learning (ML).

-I like to code.
-I suspect that I am often verbose.

-Check out my github for evidence.

 I completed an integrated Master of Science (physics) degree at the University of Cambridge.

+### PhD topic

+My Phd focuses on trying to improve our understanding of tropical cyclone storm surge risk, using novel machine learning techniques.

+I am working in collaboration with resarchers from the University College London, the Alan Turing Institute, and Emory University.

 ### Projects that I am currently involved in